MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/developer/module/installing-a-powershell-module.md

 ## Supporting paths on non-Windows systems

-Non-Windows platforms use the colon (`:`) character as a path separator and a forward-slash (`/`) character as a directory separator. .The `[System.IO.Path]` class has static members that can be used to make your code work on any platform:
+Non-Windows platforms use the colon (`:`) character as a path separator and a forward-slash (`/`) character as a directory separator.
+The `[System.IO.Path]` class has static members that can be used to make your code work on any platform:

 - `[System.IO.Path]::PathSeparator` - returns the character used to separate paths in a PATH